The Ancient Cities of Thailand 2011

 All travel reports are translated electronically although minor improvements are sometimes made.

 Ancient Cities of Thailand 2011

-The ancient cities of Thailand are the former capitals of Siam where you can see the antique stupas and temples left behind by the ancient rulers.
-It was an amazing experience that took us many days because I wanted to see everything thoroughly and even the floods did not stop me.
-The ancient capital of Siam is Ayutthaya and Sukhotai, but I have decided that I will be very accurate and that is why we went to Si Satchanalai.
-On the bike and bike we saw everything we could and was one of my most successful adventures.
+The ancient cities of Thailand are the former capitals of Siam, where you can see the antique stupas and temples left behind by the ancient rulers.
+It was an amazing experience that took us many days, because I wanted to see everything thoroughly, and even the floods didn’t stop me.
+The ancient capitals of Siam are Ayutthaya and Sukhotai, but I decided to be very accurate, and that’s why we went to Si Satchanalai too.
+On a bike and motorbike we saw everything we could, and it was one of my most successful adventures.

 During my trip I managed to see all the three Ancient Cities:

 In addition, I have included a number of practical tips and descriptions of transportation from place to place in this report.

 (Very accurate description of ancient Ayuttha and the best ruins)

 Ayuthaya was founded in 1350 by King U Thong and was one of the most populous cities in the world at the time.
 Ayuthaya was built at the intersection of three rivers (Mae Nam Lopburi, Chao Phraya and Pa Sak) by what a magnificent, antique town was built entirely on the island.
 Strategically it was a great solution as the rivers were a natural barrier against attacks on the city.
 Unfortunately, under the pressure of the Burmese army, Ayuthaya fell in 1767 and the Siamese began to rebuild their power near present-day Bangkok.